xpack/web-doxygen/website/docs/api/classes/linkedrefmap.md

-<p>Adds an object reference to the ordered vector if it was not added already.
-Return true if the reference was added, and false if an object with the same key was already added before</p>
+Adds an object reference to the ordered vector if it was not added already.
+Return true if the reference was added, and false if an object with the same key was already added before

-<p>Definition at line 284 of file <a href="/web-doxygen/docs/api/files/src/linkedmap-h">linkedmap.h</a>.</p>
+Definition at line 284 of file <a href="/web-doxygen/docs/api/files/src/linkedmap-h">linkedmap.h</a>.

 <div class="doxyProgramListing">